Ask Slashdot: What's The Most Useful 'Nerd Watch' Today?

 All

+Latest model has a built-in digital compass (magnetometer), barometer, thermometer, and altimeter, plus for every locale: tides, moon phases, sunrise/sunset times.
+It also sets itself to atomic clock radio transmissions once a day.
+Great fit for the outdoorsy nerd, at any rate...

-All about battery life (Score:2)
+All about battery life (Score:3)

 I'm interested to see the results of this, too.
 The idea that a watch needs to be charged daily (or nearly daily) is utterly ridiculous.
 Like my Palm Pilot 500 which can run for weeks or months on a pair of AAA batteries, I'd rather have something simple that requires little effort than something with a thousand features which requires constant attention, software updates and charging.